-We make every effort to extend the opportunity to each subintern to rotate through 1-3 subspecialty clinics.
-Scheduling conflicts happen for a variety of reasons, but are typically due to an emergent case.
+We make every effort to extend the opportunity to each sub-intern to rotate through 1-3 subspecialty clinics.
+Scheduling conflicts happen for a variety of reasons, but are typically due to emergency cases.

-All neurosurgery subinterns are required to attend regularly scheduled conferences and to give a 10-minute talk at a conference during their tenure here.
+All neurosurgery sub-interns are required to attend regularly scheduled conferences and to give a 10-minute talk at a conference during their time here.